 The refrigerator is equipped with a three-prong (grounded) plug for protection against shock hazards, and should be plugged directly into a properly grounded three-prong receptacle.

 DO NOT cut or remove the grounding prong from this plug.

-The free length of the cord is 2 feet and therefore recommended that the receptacle be located to the right side of the refrigerator (viewed from the rear) and approximately 6 inches from the floor (see FIG. 7).
-This allows easy access through the vent door.
-The cord should be routed to avoid direct contact with the burner cover, flue cover or any other components that could damage the cord insulation.
+The power cord should be routed to avoid direct contact with the burner cover, flue cover or manual gas shutoff valve knob.
+The free length of the cord is 2 feet and therefore recommended that the receptacle be located to the right side of the refrigerator (viewed from the rear) and approximately 10 inches from the floor (see FIG. 13).